mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Active and Reactive Power at Charging Admittances
-To calculate the active and reactive power linked with branch charging admittances of the particular branch, the function can be used:
+To calculate the active and reactive power associated with the branch charging admittances of a particular branch, use:
 ```@repl WLSACStateEstimationSolution
 active, reactive = chargingPower(analysis; label = "Branch 1")
 ```

 Active powers indicate active losses within the branch's charging admittances.
-Moreover, charging admittances injected reactive powers into the power system due to their capacitive nature, as denoted by a negative sign.
+Moreover, charging admittances inject reactive power into the power system due to their capacitive nature, as denoted by a negative sign.

 ---

 ##### Active and Reactive Power at Series Impedance
-To calculate the active and reactive power across the series impedance of the branch, the function can be used:
+To calculate the active and reactive power across the series impedance of the branch, use:
 ```@repl WLSACStateEstimationSolution
 active, reactive = seriesPower(analysis; label = "Branch 2")
 ```